smblott-github/chromi/README.md

   1. the literal word `chromi`,
   2. an identifier (which must match the regexp `/^\d+$/`),
   3. the path to a chrome Javascript function  (such as `chrome.windows.getAll`), and
-  4. a URL encoded, JSON stringified list of arguments.
+  4. a URI encoded, JSON stringified list of arguments.

 The extension calls the indicated function with the given arguments and responds with a message of the form: